Testing O2 Sensors

 When you pull the oxygen sensor data stream up on your auto scanner the output voltage from the sensors should constantly cycle between high and low voltages as the engine is running in closed loop.
 This cycling of the voltage is actually the result of the computer constantly correcting the air fuel mixture in response to the feedback from the exhaust stream sensors.

-When you are watching the output voltage it should move quickly between high and low voltages in mili volts.
+When you are watching the output voltage it should move quickly between high and low voltages in mV.
 If the response is slow the sensor could be considered lazy and might need to be replaced.
 As a rule of thumb, with the engine RPMs at about 2000 the sensor should cycle from high to low between 20 and 40 times in a 20 second period.
 If the voltage is fixed and does not move or moves very sluggishly this could be a sign of a bad sensor.

 Buying an auto scanner and testing oxygen sensors before replacement can save you money in the long run.
 On modern vehicles there are usually at least four sensors (2 upstream and 2 down stream).
 The average cost of this part being around $100 and in most cases the part is not returnable.
 Too often I see money wasted on replacing good sensors.

-In closing I would like to mention that when I run across a vehicle that has set a check engine light code of any kind I prefer to follow a diagnostic chart in the car repair manual for that specific problem.
+In closing I would like to mention that when I run across a vehicle that set a check engine light code of any kind, I prefer to follow a diagnostic chart in the car repair manual for that specific problem.
 For more of the latest posts visit the auto repair information blog home page.